Jedburgh Abbey: History

 Following the death of King David, the patronage and privileges of the abbey were accorded to his grandsons Malcolm IV of Scotland and William I of Scotland, also known as William the Lion.
 The King's son, Henry, had preceded his father in death.
 The nave and the choir were built in the 13th century and were in place by the time Alexander III of Scotland married Yolande, daughter of the Comte de Dreux on 14 October 1285 at the church.
+Two re-used stones bearing Roman inscriptions were incorporated in the structure.

 The great abbey was said to contain the finery of the best of Norman and early English Architecture.
 The Abbey Church of St. Mary of Jedeworth was growing in stature and importance and the abbot was even invited to attend Scottish Parliaments.
 As well as the lands and chapels in southern Scotland, Jedburgh Abbey owned great lands in Northumberland.
 In 1296, the Abbot of Jedburgh swore fealty to Edward I of England at Berwick-on-Tweed.

 Edward intended to rule the abbey and presented William de Jarum as the new Abbot of Jedburgh in 1296.
 After the defeat of the Earl of Surrey in 1297 at Stirling at the hands of William Wallace, the abbey was pillaged and wrecked by the English as retribution.
 Robert I of Scotland (The Bruce) continued to patronise the church during his reign in the early 14th century.
 In 1346, after the Scottish defeat at the Battle of Neville's Cross, the English once again slighted the church.
 Later that century, in 1370, David II of Scotland was instrumental in the completion of the north transept we can still see today.
-The abbey faced more torture and destruction in 1410,1416 and by the Earl of Warwick in 1464.
+The abbey faced more torture and destruction in 1410, 1416 and by the Earl of Warwick in 1464.
 In 1523, the town and abbey were set ablaze by the Earl of Surrey.
 The abbey faced more indignity in 1544 at the hands of the Earl of Hertford.
 The end came for the great Abbey of St. Mary of Jedburgh in 1560 with the coming of the Scottish Reformation.

-Jedburgh Grammar School was founded by the monks of Jedburgh Abbey in the late 15th. century.
+Jedburgh Grammar School was founded by the canons of Jedburgh Abbey in the late 15th. century.

 The Reformation and beyond

-When the Protestant Reformation arrived in 1560, the monks were allowed to stay but the abbey was used as the parish kirk for the reformed religion.
+When the Protestant Reformation arrived in 1560, the canons were allowed to stay but the abbey was used as the parish kirk for the reformed religion.
 In 1671 the church was removed to the western part of the nave for safety reasons.
 This situation persisted until, in 1871, it was considered unsafe to continue worship at the abbey church and a new parish church was built.
 The Marquis of Lothian immediately started work on the restoration of the great church but in 1917 the church was handed over to the state and is now in the care of Historic Environment Scotland as a scheduled monument.